microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 ![Azure Data Studio Successful Connection](./graphics/Azure_Data_Studio_Successful_Connect.jpg)

-Use the File menu to open up the **iqp_tablevariabledeferred.pynb** notebook and go through all the steps.
+Use the File menu to open up the **iqp_tablevariabledeferred.ipynb** notebook and go through all the steps.
 There is additional documentation on how to use SQL notebooks at https://docs.microsoft.com/en-us/sql/azure-data-studio/sql-notebooks.
-When you are done proceed to the **Summary** section for the Activity below.
+When you are done proceed to the **Activity Summary** section for the Activity below.

 <p><b><a name="activitysummary">Activity Summary</a></b></p>